WasmEdge/docs/docs/embed/c/externref.md

   (memory $memory (export "memory") 1))
 ```

-The WASM function "`call_square`" takes an `externref` parameter, and calls the imported host function `functor_square` with that `externref`.
+The WASM function "`call_square`" takes an `externref` parameter and calls the imported host function `functor_square` with that `externref`.
 Therefore, the `functor_square` host function can get the object reference when users call "`call_square`" WASM function and pass the object's reference.

 ## WasmEdge ExternRef Example